nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 4. FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Copy the app to the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Manager folder.
+**A**: Copy the app to the other computer and overwrite the empty data file it creates with the file that contains the data of your previous *DoMe!* folder.

 ## 5. Command Summary